Specialized Insurance For Your Handyman BusinessGet Your Quote

-Handyman liability insurance - also known as general liability or commercial general liability (CGL) - is a type of policy that covers you and your business in case of damages, accidents, and/or lawsuits.
+General liability insurance - also known as commercial general liability (CGL) insurance - is a type of policy that covers you and your business in case of third-party damages, accidents, and/or lawsuits.

 General liability insurance can provide you coverage if:

-Another important policy you’ll need is workers compensation insurance.
-This type of business insurance covers you in case an employee gets sick or injured on the job.
-Workers compensation insurance is also legally required as soon as you hire your first employee, so you’ll need this policy to keep your handyman business compliant with the law.
+Workers compensation insurance for handyman professionals covers you in case an employee gets sick or injured on the job.
+Depending on your state, workers compensation insurance is legally required as soon as you hire your first employee, so you’ll need this policy to keep your handyman business compliant with the law.

 Workers compensation insurance can cover some lost wages, as well as medical and legal costs associated with the injury or sickness.
-For example, if an employee falls off a faulty ladder and hurts his back, your policy can cover his resulting medical costs and lost wages while he recovers.
-If your employee decides to sue you because of the accident, your workers compensation insurance can cover the cost of the claim as well as attorney fees.
+For example, if an employee falls off a ladder and hurts his back, your policy may cover his resulting medical costs and lost wages while he recovers.
+If your employee decides to sue you because of the accident, your workers compensation insurance may cover the cost of the claim as well as attorney fees.

-If you’re wondering how much handyman business insurance costs, the answer usually depends on a bunch of factors, like:
+If you’re wondering how much handyman business insurance costs, the answer usually depends on several factors, like:

 Want to find out how much your handyman business insurance will cost?
-Just click here to answer a couple of questions so we can help you learn how much your specific policy will cost.
+Just click here to answer a couple of questions about your business.